Scholarships and Financial Assistance

 PACS is committed to enrolling talented, motivated students from diverse backgrounds.
 Historically, we have been able to provide financial assistance to 100% of our students through a variety of support mechanisms.

-PACS Scholarships are the primary form of financial support for our students.
-Offered at the time of admission, these scholarships generally provide support to students for all years of study.
-There is no work requirement in exchange for the scholarship during the student’s enrollment.
+Scholarships are the primary form of financial support for our students.
+Offered at the time of admission, these scholarships generally provide support to students and are guaranteed for all years of study.
+There is no work requirement in exchange for the scholarship during the student’s enrollment and tuition rates will not increase.
 A service obligation may be required for some scholarship recipients.

-- AuD student scholarships generally reduce the amount of annual tuition by 25% to 50%, with generous funding also available for students enrolling in the Pediatric Audiology Specialization.
+- AuD student scholarships generally reduce the amount of annual tuition by 25% to 50%.

-- MSDE student scholarships cover 100% of tuition costs in the first year of study, with the scholarship in the second year covering a minimum of 50% of tuition costs.
+- MSDE student scholarships provide 100% tuition funding for the first year and a minimum of 50% for the second year.

 - PhD students are generally provided a minimum of 80% tuition remission.